-ICOMOS South Africa has invited representatives from 17 African countries to be part of a master level pilot course in human rights and cultural heritage.
-The training, lead by the Norwegian Centre for Human Rights University of Oslo, will be at Ditsong Museum, Pretoria from 13 to 17 March 2017.
+ICOMOS South Africa has invited representatives from 17 African countries to be part of a master level pilot course in human rights and cultural heritage from 13 to 17 March 2017.
+The training, led by the Norwegian Centre for Human Rights University of Oslo, was held at Ditsong Museum, Pretoria.
+The report is now available.

-1. General introduction to the international human rights system, including its institutions and mechanisms;
+1. A general introduction to the international human rights system, including its institutions and mechanisms;

-2. Specific introduction to relevant cultural rights and texts, as well as the UN and UNESCO institutional framework; and
+2. A specific introduction to relevant cultural rights and texts, as well as the UN and UNESCO institutional framework; and

-3. Human rights-based approach planning tools for heritage management.
+3. A Human rights-based approach planning tools for heritage management.